 - Empower others.
 Help people learn through doing.
 Help develop the capabilities of others so they can find the answers themselves.
 Don't micromanage. - Practice patience and toleration. - Be a good storyteller.
-Teach by example, draw your audience in, inspire. - Understand and know how to implement and foster vulnerability based trust. - Pay attention to subtleties Oftentimes the most obvious thing happening is the least important. - "Thou shalt separate the Earth from the Fire, the Subtle from the Gross, suavely and with great ingenuity." ~attributed to Hermes Trismegistus, father of the Greek school of 'Hermetic philosophy' - Listen for understanding/develop reflective listening skills.
-Use questions, not statements
+Teach by example, draw your audience in, inspire. - Understand and know how to implement and foster vulnerability based trust. - Pay attention to subtleties Oftentimes the most obvious thing happening is the least important. - Listen for understanding.
+Develop reflective listening skills.
+Use questions, not statements.